Choose From a Range of Class Levels at

 Lets you have fun with flowing movements.
-It stands in stark contrast to the Beginner level and added speed and complexity to the Intermediate level one.
-You will use port de bras at the barre work, play with the different épaulements and directions the centre work, learn to jump a small batterie (battu) and practice mastering relevé passé, also called retires, en pointe.
+It stands in stark contrast to the Beginner level and added speed and complexity to the Intermediate level.
+You will use port de bras at the barre work, play with the different épaulements and directions in the centre work, learn to jump a small batterie (battu) and practice mastering relevé passé, also called retires, en pointe.

 Level IV: Professional (no open classes)

 Level IV classes are taught to professional dance companies.
 The barre work is similar to the advanced level class yet the difficulties increase in the centre.
 Depending on the workload of the dancers, more virtuous movements (turns and jumps) are combined with complex choreography.